gotplt/CourseProject/README.md

 # CourseProject for st19

 # ManBearPig.
-A study on how modern UNIX sytem search their manual pages.
+An attempt at providing Full Text Search to mandoc
-The goal of this project would be to create a report and possibly code improvements for the mandoc project (https://mandoc.bsd.lv/) and more specifically for its textual search features.
+The goal of this project would be to attempt an implementation of a trigram based full text search database for the mandoc project (https://mandoc.bsd.lv/)

 # Background
 UNIX system provide their documentation to the user through a set of tools collectively referred to